Spatial-Spectral Feature Extraction via Deep ConvLSTM Neural Networks for Hyperspectral Image Classification: Introduction

-As such, the 3-D extended architecture of LSTM (ConvLSTM3D) is further considered in this paper.
-With the help of ConvLSTM3D, the spatial-spectral ConvLSTM 3-D Neural Network (SSCL3DNN) is proposed to further improve the classification performance.
+In addition to the above combination with CNN, there are some works to build deep models using LSTM alone.
+Zhou \emph{et al.} \cite{FZ2017} designed a spatial-spectral LSTMs (SSLSTMs) model based on two independent LSTMs in the way of spatial LSTM (SaLSTM) and spectral LSTM (SeLSTM).
+However, this way not only insufficiently fuses the spatial and spectral information, but also loses the spatial structure.
+Ru{\ss}wurm \emph{et al.} \cite{MR2017} employed multi-level cascaded LSTMs for land cover classification.
+Inspired by spatial similarity measurements \cite{BR2016}, Ma \emph{et al.} \cite{AM2019} built a LSTM-based model, in which the spatial-spectral features are extracted by these measurement strategies.
+Moreover, a Bidirectional-ConvLSTM (Bi-CLSTM) model \cite{QL2017} was proposed by cascading all outputs in each layer for extracting spatial-spectral features.
+However, this simple cascade fails to fully utilize the correlation between different spectral bands.

+Inspired by the above works, the main purpose of this paper is to construct two novel deep ConvLSTM neural networks for HSI feature extraction and classification.
 The main contributions of this paper are listed as follows:

-\hangindent 2.5em (1) It is the first time that ConvLSTM2D is used as a fundamental network to construct novel deep models for HSI feature extraction and classification.
-Specifically, a spatial-spectral deep feature extraction network, i.e., SSCL2DNN, is first proposed.
-As a byproduct, another deep model, i.e., SaCL2DNN, can be obtained by using different parameters and data form of ConvLSTM2D.
+\hangindent 2.5em (1) In order to address the problem of underutilization of the correlations between different spectral bands in Bi-CLSTM and the issues of insufficient fusion of the spatial and spectral information and the loss of the spatial structure information in SSLSTMs, an effective feature extraction model, i.e., spatial-spectral ConvLSTM 2-D Neural Network (SSCL2DNN), is proposed by modeling long-term dependencies in the spectral field for joint learning of spatial-spectral features, in which the local window patch is decomposed into a spectral sequence and then input to each memory cell band by band.

-\hangindent 2.5em (2) In order to explore the intrinsic spatial structure of hyperspectral data, on the basis of ConvLSTM2D, the 3-D extended architecture (ConvLSTM3D) is further developed, and finally a novel and effective deep model, i.e., SSCL3DNN, is constructed, which can perform better than SSCL2DNN.
+\hangindent 2.5em (2) To better preserve the intrinsic structure of hyperspectral data, the 3-D structure (namely ConvLSTM3D) is further developed from the basic ConvLSTM cell, with which a novel deep model, i.e., spatial-spectral ConvLSTM 3-D Neural Network (SSCL3DNN), is constructed.
+Different from the way of band-by-band processing, the local patch directly takes the form of 3D cube as the input of SSCL3DNN, which enables it to further improve classification performance of SSCL2DNN.

-\hangindent 2.5em (3) To demonstrate the effectiveness of our proposed deep models, three real HSI data sets are adopted.
-The experimental results from perspectives of classification accuracy and classification map show the superiority when compared with other state-of-the-art-methods. and computational complexity